-The reason that financial institutions are not as interested in protecting against fraud on transactions with merchants than on transactions with financial institutions themselves is that those financial institutions push many of the losses from fraudulent transactions onto merchants.
+The reason that financial institutions are not as interested in protecting against fraud on transactions with merchants as they are in protecting against fraud on transactions with financial institutions themselves is that those financial institutions push many of the losses from fraudulent transactions onto merchants.
 While the financial industry often claims that it provides merchants with a "payment guarantee", it does no such thing.
-The Federal Reserve studied this a few years ago and found that, on debit transactions that did not use a PIN, merchants paid for more than 40 percent of fraud losses.2 On credit card transactions, merchants pay for the majority of fraud losses.
+The Federal Reserve studied this a few years ago and found that, on debit transactions that did not use a PIN, merchants paid for more than 40 percent of fraud losses.
+On credit card transactions, merchants pay for the majority of fraud losses.
 At our members' gas pumps, for example, we pay for about 74 percent of fraud losses on debit and credit cards.3